tock/libtock-c/examples/tests/multi_alarm_simple_overflow_test/README.md

 # Test Multiple Alarms (With Overflow)

 This tests the virtual alarms available to userspace.
-It sets two alarms, first one that overflows the alarm, such that it's expiration is small in absolute value (but should shouldn't fire until after the clock overflows) and one after 1s.
-When successful, the second (1s) alarm should fire after 1 second, while the second alarm should fire after the clock overflows (approximately 7 minutes if the clock is at 32kHz).
+It sets two alarms, first one that overflows the alarm, such that its expiration is small in absolute value (but should shouldn't fire until after the clock overflows) and one after 1s.
+When successful, the second (1s) alarm should fire after 1 second, while the first alarm should wait to fire until after the clock overflows (approximately 7 minutes if the clock is at 32kHz).